-We at Doxa Partners LLP (”the Company”) respect your privacy and are aware that we expected to handle all personal data responsibly.
+We at Doxa Partners LLP (”the Company”) respect your privacy and are aware that we are expected to handle all personal data responsibly.
 We have developed this Policy to describe what types of information we gather, how this information is used, with whom it is shared and why, and to ensure that the Company complies fully with the EU General Data Protection Regulation (Regulation (EU) 2016/679) (the "General Data Protection Regulation" or "GDPR").

 IMPORTANT INFORMATION AND WHO WE ARE